 When they meet in-person with clients, our professional property managers are taking every recommended health and safety precaution, including wearing masks and maintaining at least six feet of physical distance from others.
 If a property is vacant, our property managers will arrive separately from any client to show it.
 They will wait outside the home while potential renters view it (with a promise not to touch anything).

 We are seeing some homeowners who are taking their Hawaii homes for sale off the market in order to rent them long-term.
 Please note that we do not rent properties that are actively for sale.

-Q: How are travel restrictions, the economy, stay-at-home orders and other factors affecting market rent rates in Hawaii?
+Q: How are travel restrictions, the economy and other factors affecting market rent rates in Hawaii?

 Thus far, we haven’t seen long-term rent rates affected, although we’ve naturally seen significant changes in the short-term rental market.
 Many homeowners who typically rent their Hawaii (second or vacation) home in the short-term are converting their homes to longer-term rentals in the hopes of having a reliable, stable property income.
 While this may provide more housing opportunities for Hawaii residents in the coming months, the numbers haven’t yet been significant enough to impact market rent rates.

 Some of our existing homeowner clients have offered forbearance measures such as small discounts to their long-standing tenants as a courtesy, in cases where the tenants’ work or financial situation has been impacted by the current health crisis.

 Q: What should I do if my tenant is asking for decreased rent?

 In a two-sided marketplace, for every tenant who is experiencing loss of income, there is a homeowner that may see delayed rent payments.
-With businesses closing down throughout the state, Governor Ige stated that we should “work towards halting evictions and foreclosures due to non-payment of rent and mortgages”.
+There’s currently a moratorium on evictions and foreclosures due to non-payment of rent and mortgages.

-Our team will continue to work with compassion and in a proactive manner to manage the repercussions of COVID-19.
+Our team will continue to work with compassion and in a proactive manner to manage the repercussions of the pandemic.
 We anticipate tenants may experience hardships and be unable to pay rent on the 1st of each month.
 We plan to waive late fees.